web-fragments/web-fragments/docs/src/pages/contributing/guidelines.md

 git push origin my-fix-branch
 ```

-9. In GitHub, send a pull request to `contoso-real-estate:main`.
+9. In GitHub, send a pull request to `web-fragments:main`.

 ### Reviewing a Pull Request